-NOTE: For information regarding an external install of the UVP, go to section C7 on page 26.
+NOTE: Internall install is only recommended for situations where an external install is unpracticle.
+For information regarding an external install of the UVP, go to section C4 on page 21.

 The Universal Vertical Power Flue (UVP) internal configuration is designed to have the fan, mounted within the roof space of the house, and the vertical Ø225mm diameter liner, containing a Ø100mm flexi, penetrate through the roof.
 The UVP internal conversion kit comes with a 1200mm liner that is specific to the internal installation and must always be used.